- Aboriginal women

 The South Australian women’s suffrage movement

-'Suffragette' is largely associated with the UK movement for women’s suffrage in the early 20th century, which began after the vote was achieved for women in South Australian in 1894.
+'Suffragette' is largely associated with the UK movement for women’s suffrage in the early 20th century, which began after the vote was achieved for women in South Australia in 1894.
 This, combined with the fact that the South Australian movement was peaceful and did not include acts of violence, demonstrates that the movement for women’s suffrage in South Australia is better referred to as a suffragist movement, not suffragette.